|

 Clean water: Trade effluent must be pre-treated to allowable discharge limits for discharge into a public sewer or watercourse in Singapore.
 An effective water pollution management strategy also exists that takes into consideration factors such as siting of industries.

 In addition, in just four decades, Singapore has overcome water shortages despite its lack of natural water resources.
 Driven by a vision of what it takes to be sustainable in water, Singapore has been investing in water research, and technology and infrastructure development.
 Today, Singapore’s national water agency, PUB, has built a robust, diversified and sustainable water supply from four different sources known as the Four National Taps – viz. water from local catchment areas, imported water, reclaimed water known as NEWater, and desalinated water.
 By integrating the system and maximising the efficiency of each of the four taps, Singapore has ensured a stable, sustainable water supply capable of catering to the country’s continued growth.
+Public health: Over the years, Singapore has achieved a high standard of environmental health through effective surveillance and control of vectors, improving public cleanliness, establishing a high standard of hygiene in food establishments, investment in R&D, and increasing community participation among stakeholders.

 Food Hygiene: Stringent licensing measures, effective enforcement regime and training/education of the food handlers ensure that a high standard of food hygiene is maintained throughout all food and beverage establishments in Singapore, including the world famous hawker centres.
 The food establishments are graded based on housekeeping and cleanliness measures, control of pest infestation, food hygiene and personal hygiene of the food handlers.
 Overall, the local cases of food borne diseases remain low in Singapore.